Salkantay Trek

 The third option is you can also do it on your own and not have to carry heavy camping equipment.
 There are places to stay and eat along the whole route and the trail is well marked.

 The maximum altitude is 4630m at 'Abra Salkantay' or Salkantay Pass.
-You should acclimatise in Cuzco for a few days.
+You should acclimatise in Cusco for a few days.
 The trek is 80 kms long and you walk roughly 20kms a day for 4 days.
 You could take longer which means less kilometers per day and you could have a rest day along the way.

 Starting in Mollepata / Kallacancha through Soraypampa, Challway, Lucmabamba (Llactapata / Santa Tersa), Agua Calientes and Machu Picchu.
 Bus or walking up to Machu Picchu on day 5 then taking the train to Ollantaytambo, or an extra night in Aguas Calientes first.